codr7/sharpl/README.md

 ```

 ## benchmarks
-`benchmark`may be used to measure the number of milliseconds it takes to repeat a block of code a number of times with warmup.
+`benchmark`may be used to measure the number of milliseconds it takes to repeat a block of code N times with warmup.

 ```
 dotnet run -c=Release benchmarks.sl
-510
-266
+497
+137
+829
 ```

 ## debugging